 In addition to the actions that may be taken at meetings (as described above), violators of the code of conduct will receive written documentation of the actions taken at and following the meeting.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, contact ESA staff to work with ESA leadership to resolve the situation.
+If you are being harassed, notice that someone else is being harassed, or have other concerns, contact ESA staff to resolve the situation.
 The key ESA contact person is Rosina Romano, email@example.com, 301-731-4535 x3010.